GET IN TOUCH

 It’s important to remember that executors are fiduciaries of the estate they administer, meaning they have special legal responsibilities to act in the best interest of the estate and its beneficiaries.
 Breach of fiduciary duties is grounds for total removal of an executor, and any interested party can petition the courts to do so.
 For more on this, read our article on removing unfit executors.

-Some executors will receive compensation which is significantly lower than the statutory guidelines, or nothing at all, because they did not administer the estate with due care and skill, or their services were not properly performed.
+Executors may receive compensation significantly lower than the statutory guidelines, or nothing at all, if they fail to administer the estate with due care and skill, or if they don’t properly perform their services.
 One way the law ensures beneficiaries are able to assess the executor’s administration of the estate is through a passing of accounts.
 This is a process that estate executors are responsible for in every estate administration.
-It involves producing detailed accounting for all of the money that went in and out of the estate during the administration, and it must be done before the beneficiaries receive their inheritance.
+Before the beneficiaries receive their inheritance, the executor must produce a detailed account of all the money that entered and left the estate during the administration.
 It’s important that interested parties are always mindful of this accounting, ensuring the executor didn’t mismanage the estate either inadvertently or with malicious intent.

-In instances where the will is silent on the issue of executor’s fees, beneficiaries have standing to raise a claim if they feel the executor was overcompensated.
-If the courts find that the award doesn’t share a reasonable relationship with the work completed, they can reduce the executor’s compensation or deny compensation altogether.
+If the will doesn’t address the issue of executor’s fees, beneficiaries can raise a claim if they believe the executor received too much compensation.
+Should the courts find that the award doesn’t share a reasonable relationship with the work completed, they can reduce the executor’s compensation or deny compensation altogether.

 If you’re a beneficiary concerned that the administration of an estate is being mishandled by an executor, contact an experienced estate lawyer today.